alicewuhhh/Task-based_fMRI_pipeline/README.md

 Created by K. Nguyen and A. Wu, Mar 2025.

-This pipeline implements two testing methods:
+This pipeline implements three testing methods:
 - **GLM Testing:** Adapted from the MGH protocol.
 Use GLM model to conduct the analysis.
 Cluster thresholding at Z=3.1
 - **Permutation Testing:** Non-parametric method.
 Randomly shuffling or rearranging data to estimate the sampling distribution of a test statistic under the null hypothesis.
 Includes a threshold-free clustering enhancement (TFCE) method.
+- **ICA** ICA Temporal correlation with task regressor and spatial correlation with GLM output Z-stat map

 ---